Bedrock is live. Launch offer: $25/month for your first 3 months. Get Started

 Rebalance monthly

 Once a month it trims what ran up and tops up what lagged, keeping the mix on target.
-A handful of small trades, no timing.

 Step 3